pds-data-dictionaries/ldd-lucy/docs/source/user/user-guide.md

 dictinary (proc:) is used.
 The attributes found in the Lucy_Product_Information are as follows:

    lucy:internal_product_version_id

 The internal_product_verion_id is the only element in this class and is required.
 It is possible that additional attributes could be added over the course of the mission.

 ## `LLORRI_Instrument_Parameters`

+The LLORRI_Instrument_Parameters class is the wrapper class for all L'LORRI instrument specific parameters.
+This class only appears in L'LORRI data products.
+The LLORRI_Instrument_Parameters class contians the attributes ans sub-classes listed below:

+      lucy:attached_sync_marker_dec
+      lucy:attached_sync_marker_hex
+      lucy:latch_count
+      lucy:calibration_lamp_level_1
+      lucy:calibration_lamp_level_2
+      lucy:bias_level
+      lucy:read_noise
+      lucy:ccd_gain
+      lucy:bias_offset
+      lucy:frame_transfer_scrub_time
+      Radiometric_Conversion_Constants

+The lucy:Radiometric_Conversion_Constants class provides the values needed to perform the conversion from the calibrated pixel values to physical units.
+This conversion is dependent on the spectral distribition of the source, the detector wavelength range, and whether or not the source is resolved.
+A description of how to convert from data values to physical units is provided in the LLORRI SIS document.
+The sub-class contians attributes and sub-sub-classes as follows:

+      lucy:pivot_wavelength
+      lucy:Diffuse_Source
+      lucy:Point_Source
+      lucy:photometric_zero_point

+All attributes and classes are required for the Radiometric_Conversion_Constants class.

+The lucy:Diffuse_Source class is used to

 ## `LRalph_Instrument_Common_Parameters`